Experience a unique blend of leadership development and community service in our honors living-learning community.

 Thomas Jefferson, the Residential Commons, and Miner Village all have CLCs maintained through Information Technology.
 You can enjoy the convenience of having access to networked machines and printing you may use with your university printing quota.

-The LEAD Program provides learning forums to students who wish to increase their understanding of concepts and content in a wide variety of foundational courses.
-Thomas Jefferson and Residential Commons offer several LEAD sessions throughout the year in addition to the variety of sessions offered on campus.
-Learn more
+The Student Success Center (SSC) offers peer tutoring and success coaching to help students succeed in their academic goals in a wide variety of foundational courses.
+Thomas Jefferson and Residential Commons offer several peer tutoring sessions throughout the year in addition to the variety of sessions offered on campus.

 If you're interested in a way to actively voice your opinions about facility improvements, room and board rates, and Residential Life policy, then Hall Government might be the route to pursue.
 Each residential complex has elected officers and voting delegates known as a hall association.
 The officers and delegates of each hall association discuss issues in their respective complexes at meetings open to any and all residents of the complex.
 Representatives of each complex then report back to the Residence Hall Association (RHA), the governing body over all of the residential living areas.
 These organizations work to provide additional programming and events in each living area as well as provide feedback directly to the Department of Residential Life.